Gaojingtong/GAVE/ReadMe.md

 In addition, we have provided a more stable loss function without learnable value functions.
 It may not perform as well as the original loss function with careful adjustment, but it is more stable and only requires a slight adjustment of the hyperparameters to achieve a comparable effect as described in the paper.

-You can adjust the loss in code/bidding_train_env/baseline/dt/dt.py You can adjust the weight parameters of different loss parts to influence the training outcome.
+You can adjust the loss in code/bidding_train_env/baseline/dt/dt.py You can adjust the weights after different loss parts to influence the training outcome.

 ```
 # Loss function without learnable value function.
 It's more stable but may perform worse than a finetuned loss with learnable value function.